escodebar/trainings/slides.md

 ---

-## Git objects
+## Git cat-file

-You can add any kind of content into a Git repository.
-Git will store this content in an object.
+Provide content or type and size information for repository objects.

 Notes:
-* Git objects are seen as part of the Git internals!
-* Understanding objects is relevant for using Git well
+* This command is rarely used, but it is good to know that it exists!

 ---

-## Inspect objects

-Objects can be inspected using:
+## What's in the newly created object?

+Inspect the created object using:
 ```shell
 $ git cat-file -t b27501a
 blob